ariyanatef/E-Commerce-Supply-Chain-Optimization-ABC-Inventory-Classification-Stockout-Risk-Forecasting/README.md

 and how we can quickly identify products that add lower value so resources can be allocated more efficiently.

 I used BigQuery for the SQL functions and Tableau for the data visualizations so if you end up using a different platform, these steps are going to be different for you.
+Finally, the steps to replicate this project is in the Documentation.md file.